ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 ## Results after you upgrade vCenter Server vSphere software
 {: #vc_vsphere_upgrade-results}

-Running the vSAN health check after your upgrade is complete may bring up warnings about firmware updates for the IBM Cloud supplied RAID and network controllers.
+Running the vSAN health check after your upgrade is complete may bring up warnings about firmware updates for the {{site.data.keyword.cloud_notm}}-supplied RAID and network controllers.
 After you determine the hosts that need firmware updates, open a ticket with IBM Support to get the firmware updated to the recommended versions.

 1. From the vCenter user interface, select the cluster containing the vSAN with health to be checked.
 2. Select the **Monitor** tab and then select the **vSAN** tab.